 regardless of delivery type: a system-wide fixed 50% employer paid tuition assistance, with the employee paying the remaining 50% of tuition and 100% of all fees.

-Employees who are eligible for this educational benefit are not eligible for the graduate assistant tuition waiver absent exceptional circumstances.
+This educational benefit is available to benefited employees as defined in SBHE Policy 703.2.
+Employees who are eligible for this educational benefit are not eligible for the graduate assistant tuition waiver.

 Employees may be released from work for one face-to-face regular class sessions for one academic class per semester with approval of the employee's immediate supervisor and/or department head.
 Approval may be granted if it does not interfere with completion of the employee's essential job duties and the essential work of the institution.

-This policy is applicable to any degree eligible course, regardless of delivery system, for NDSU employees only.
-This includes, but is not limited to, self-support and online courses, that would be normally accepted toward a degree program.
-For these types of courses, the policy does not apply to employees of other institutions or of the university system.
+This policy is applicable to any degree eligible and remedial courses, regardless of delivery or instruction mode.

-4.1 Waivers cannot be used for third party sponsored, grant funded, consortium, study abroad, study tour, or remedial courses.
+4.1 Waivers cannot be used for third party provided curriculum where NDSU directly pays full or partial tuition collected to the third party, consortium programs such as the Great Plains IDEA consortium, or professional development courses which do not result in the award of college credit.

 Release time may be granted only for the amount of time required to attend the regular class session.
 Field trips and outside class activities are not included.

-The waiver is applicable to all University system institutions of higher education and the Tri-College University Course Exchange.
+The tuition assistance benefit is applicable to all North Dakota University System institutions of higher education.

-Regular employees, who are not North Dakota residents, may receive a waiver from the non-resident portion of tuition requirements for courses beyond the three classes per calendar year.
+The waiver benefit is available to NDSU employees taking classes through the Tri-College University Course Exchange.
+Classes taken through the Tri-College University Course Exchange by employees of other ND University System institutions are available for the 50% tuition assistance benefit paid by the employee’s institution to NDSU, subject to approval by the employee’s institution.

+All benefited employees are eligible for the North Dakota Resident tuition rate, regardless of receiving the waiver or tuition assistance benefit.
+It is the employee’s responsibility to ensure ND resident tuition rates are assessed.

 Procedure:

-8.1 The employee must obtain initial approval from his/her immediate supervisor and/or department head and final approval from the Human Resources and Payroll Office.
+9.1 The employee must obtain initial approval for this educational benefit from his/her immediate supervisor and/or department head.
+After the initial approval is obtained, the Human Resources and Payroll office will review to ensure the employee is eligible as a benefitted employee.
+The Customer Account Services office will review the educational benefit for course and waiver exclusions, and will process the tuition waiver or tuition assistance benefit.

-8.1.1 To obtain a tuition waiver, employees must complete the standard "NDUS Employee Tuition Waiver or Assistance" form which is available in the Human Resources and Payroll Office.
+9.1.1 To obtain a tuition waiver or tuition assistance benefit, employees must complete the standard "NDUS Employee Tuition Waiver or Assistance" form which is available in the Human Resources and Payroll Office.

-8.1.2 The request for a tuition waiver must be submitted and approved prior to the beginning of the class for which the waiver is requested.
+9.1.2 The request for a tuition waiver or tuition assistance must be submitted and approved prior to the beginning of the class for which the benefit is requested.

-8.1.3 No employee who has an overdue accounts receivable balance with the University may receive a tuition waiver.
+9.1.3 No employee who has an overdue accounts receivable balance with the University may receive a tuition waiver or tuition assistance.

+9.1.4 The benefit will be considered used if the employee is enrolled in the course past the 100% drop date.
+If the employee does not remain enrolled in the course past the 100% drop date and wishes to use the benefit towards a new class, it is the employee’s responsibility to notify the Human Resources and Payroll office.

-8.2 Upon approval, employees are responsible for registering for classes through regular admission/registration procedures.
+9.2 Employees are responsible for registering for classes through regular admission/registration procedures.

 __________________________________________________________________________________________